-(2) 1/4th of the shares subject to the restricted stock unit vest on the first anniversary of the vesting commencement date, and thereafter 1/8th of the shares subject to the restricted stock unit vest every six months over 36 months, subject to the executive officer's continued service with us as of each such date and the occurrence of either (a) an IPO or (b) a Sale Event (each as defined in the 2011 Plan), in each case, within 10 years following the grant date.
+^{(2) 1/4}th of the shares subject to the restricted stock unit vest on the first anniversary of the vesting commencement date, and thereafter 1/8th of the shares subject to the restricted stock unit vest every six months over 36 months, subject to the executive officer's continued service with us as of each such date and the occurrence of either (a) an IPO or (b) a Sale Event (each as defined in the 2011 Plan), in each case, within 10 years following the grant date.

-(3) All of the shares subject to the restricted stock unit were subject to a performance requirement that the Company achieve total ARR of \$218 million on or before December 31, 2019, which requirement was met.
-The shares are also subject to time-based vesting, with 1/4th of the shares subject to the performance restricted stock unit vesting on the first anniversary of the vesting commencement date, and thereafter 1/8th of the shares subject to the performance restricted stock unit vesting every six months over 36 months subject to Mr. Mathrubootham's continued service with us as of each such date and the occurrence of either (a) an IPO or (b) a Sale Event (each as defined in the 2011 Plan), in each case, within 10 years following the grant date.
+(3) All of the shares subject to the restricted stock unit vest on the first anniversary of the vesting commencement date, subject to Mr. Mathrubootham continued service with us as of each such date and the occurrence of either (a) an IPO or (b) a Sale Event (each as defined in the 2011 Plan), in each case, within 10 years following the grant date.

-(4) 1/4th of the shares subject to the restricted stock unit vest on the first anniversary of the vesting commencement date, and the remaining shares will vest in equal monthly installments thereafter over 36 months, subject to Mr. Sloat's continued service with us as of each such date and the occurrence of either (a) an IPO or (b) a Sale Event (each as defined in the 2011 Plan), in each case, within 10 years following the grant date.
+^{(4) 1/4}th of the shares subject to the restricted stock unit vest on the first anniversary of the vesting commencement date, and the remaining shares will vest in equal monthly installments thereafter over 36 months, subject to Mr. Sloat's continued service with us as of each such date and the occurrence of either (a) an IPO or (b) a Sale Event (each as defined in the 2011 Plan), in each case, within 10 years following the grant date.